 Today there can be more than a dozen boats congregating around a hunting jaguar.
 Instead of hanging back and giving the jaguar a chance to catch its prey, many operators race ahead of the cat to give their customers a head-on view of a potential hunt.
 Ironically, such commotion drastically reduces the jaguar’s chances of sneaking up on its prey and having a successful hunt.

-Others, keen to give their customers an up close and personal encounter with a jaguar, get themselves into dangerous situations.
+Other guides, keen to give their customers an up-close and personal encounter with a jaguar, get themselves into dangerous situations.
 Julinho’s frustration is obvious.

 But Julinho’s concerns fall on deaf ears.
-Most tour guides are not local, they don’t have a connection with the land.
+Most tour guides are not local; they don’t have a connection with the land.
 They simply want to make the tourists happy, so they get to keep their jobs.
+And while there some unspoken rules, like the courtesy of allowing the first boats on the scene to establish a 20-meter perimeter around a jaguar, with the latecomers joining outside of that perimeter, when you get 10 or 15 boats crowding together, someone always breaks the perimeter and others follow approaching the jaguars way too close.

 Watching Jaguars in the Pantanal